AbhinaySingh6324/assignment_accuknox/README.md

 # Python Developper assignment_accuknox

-Submitted By - Abhinay Kumar Singh

-Accuknox2.txt -  the log file producing the top 3 most selling item case from the problem statement.
+### `Accuknox2.txt` -  the log file producing the top 3 most selling item case from the problem statement.

 Accuknox3.txt -  the log file producing multiple order from one customer.